-Exercise , eat healthy, nourish the immune system, avoid stress and get enough sleep are the secrets that help Rosamund Dean, 53, prevent breast cancer from recurring.
+Exercise , a healthy diet, boosting your immune system, avoiding stress and getting enough sleep are the secrets that helped Rosamund Dean, 53, prevent breast cancer from recurring.

 In 2011, at the age of 40, Rosamund Dean, who worked in journalism, was diagnosed with stage 3 triple-negative breast cancer.
 She endured painful and exhausting days of chemotherapy, radiation, mastectomy and reconstruction.

-Triple-negative breast cancer is different from other types of breast cancer, it is more difficult to treat and much more aggressive.
+Triple-negative breast cancer is different from other common breast cancers, it is more difficult to treat and much more aggressive.
 For this reason, people with triple-negative breast cancer have fewer treatment options.
-According to published data, this type of cancer accounts for about 10-20% of all breast cancers, and has a higher recurrence rate.
+According to published data, this type of cancer accounts for about 10-20% of all breast cancers, with a higher recurrence rate.

-Today, Dean lives a healthy life, thanks to his own tips and consultations with doctors, scientists, nutritionists and immunologists.
+Today, Dean lives a healthy life, thanks to his own tips as well as consultations with doctors, scientists , nutritionists and immunologists.

 Exercise regularly

-WHO also recommends two sessions of strength training per week.
-You can do exercises with resistance bands, a simple and cost-effective alternative to weights.
-If this is too much, you can do activities you enjoy such as cycling, walking, dancing...
+The WHO also recommends two sessions of strength training per week.
+Resistance band exercises are a simple and cost-effective alternative to weights.
+If this is too much, you can do activities you enjoy, such as cycling, walking, dancing, etc.

 Rosamund Dean, healthy 12 years after suffering from breast cancer.
 Photo: Clara Molden